Liberatii/documentation/_sources/reference/supported_oracle_syntax/hierarchical_queries.rst.txt

 CONNECT BY
 ++++++++++

-We emulate ``connect by`` by joining CTE with the source table on PRIOR column from CTE and the child from the source table.
+We emulate CONNECT BY by joining CTE with the source table on PRIOR column from CTE and the child from the source table.

-Oracle

 .. code-block:: sql
    :linenos:

+   --Oracle
    SELECT employee_id, last_name, manager_id
      FROM employees
     WHERE department_id = 80